Tipping on Amtrak Trains

 An Amtrak Superliner Bedroom made up for bedtime.

-Over my many Amtrak trips, I only had a few poor attendants who refused to tip.
-For example, once I hit the call button, the car attendant came to my room, looked at me, and walked away, so I ended up putting my bed down.
+For example, once I hit the call button, the car attendant came to my room, looked at me, and then walked away, so I ended up putting my bed down.
 The other time, the attendant ignored me for most of my journey.
-I reported them to Amtrak both times.

 I let Amtrak know if they did well or poorly, but I let things go if they had middle-of-the-road service.
-On the other hand, if I get excellent service, I let Amtrka know, too.
+On the other hand, if I get excellent service, I let Amtrak know, too.
 The link to do that is at the end of the article.

 If you choose not to tip, keep this in mind.

-Do not expect the car attendant to be a personal attendant; you will be disappointed if you do!
 Remember, they have a whole car to maintain.
 Also, if you had a different expectation of the train or things did not go your way, don’t take that out on your attendant.
-Train travel is not like the movies; neither is flying.
+Train travel is not like the movies, nor is flying.

-Tipping On Amtrak Trains, How You Do It!
+Tipping on Amtrak Trains: How You Do It!

 Tipping Station, Coach, and Sleeping Attendants